 The safety is a standard 1911-style safety, and you can really feel when it is engaged.
 It is designed to prevent accidental discharges by locking the hammer, trigger, and slide in place.
 The safety can only be engaged when the hammer is fully cocked.
 There is also a grip safety, which protects against unintentional firing.
 Furthermore, there are what Remington call “passive mechanisms”, like the disconnector, the firing pin system, the pin block, the trigger guard, and the ability to quarter cock.

-Assmbling and disassembling the R1 can be a bit tricky at first, because the bushing is usually on tight, but once you get the hang of it, it is not a problem.
+Assembling and disassembling the R1 can be a bit tricky at first because the bushing is usually on tight, but once you get the hang of it, it is not a problem.
 The R1 comes with a bushing wrench.
 Loosen up the bushing, pop out the spring, and you’re in business.
-Move the slide down, remove the safety, and than simply take off the slide.
+Move the slide down, remove the safety, and then simply take off the slide.
 The barrel and recoil spring can then be taken out for inspection and cleaning.

 Remington 1911 R1 Problems and Complaints

 You gotta take the good with the bad.
 Many times, 1911-style guns require a break-in period.
 Others disagree, but keep that in mind when you first take your R1 out to shooting sessions.
 After a couple of hundred rounds through the chamber, initial problems go away.

 Pistola Remington 1911 R1 calibre .45 ACP ( Automatc Colt Pistol pic.twitter.com/4NGp2RW9e1

 — Loucos Por Armas (@Armaspics) December 13, 2016